How To Peel Potato, The Right Way

 1. Peeling Too Deeply

-One common mistake is peeling too much of the potato along with the skin.
+One common mistake is peeling too much of the potato, including the skin.
 This not only wastes food but also adds unnecessary time to the task.
 Practice peeling just the thin layer of skin, leaving the flesh intact.

 2. Skipping the Wash

 Always wash potatoes before peeling them.
 Dirt and debris on the skin can make peeling more difficult and can also dull your peeler.
-A quick rinse or scrub under running water will do the trick.
+A quick rinse or scrub under running water will suffice.

 3. Ignoring Potato Size and Shape